How to Master Breathing Technique

 So what if you’re new to singing technique, and your coach keeps going on and on about breathing technique: “You have to breathe properly!”
 How can you learn this new style of unfamiliar breathing?
-There are plenty of ways that can help increase your intercostal muscles and diaphragm, and the best part is the majority of them are super fun!
+There are plenty of ways that can help increase your intercostal muscles (muscles that run between the ribs) and diaphragm, and the best part is the majority of them are super fun!
 We’ve learnt about some methods above, but here are some more!

 - Take a deep breath in and the exhale for 8 beats on either ‘sssssss’, ‘ssshhhhh’, ‘ffffffffff’, ‘tthhhhhhh’ (as in the word ‘teeth’ or ‘thimble’), ‘vvvvvvvvv’, ‘zzzzzzzzzzz’ or ‘tttttthhhhhhh’ (as in the word ‘then’).
 Be careful to keep these sounds really consistent and supported right to the end of the 8 beats!

 - Find a clock, take a nice low breath, and then slowly cycle through the alphabet, changing when the second hand ticks.